 - 1 tsp (4 g) xanthan gum

-This was my favourite batter for the Dutch doughnuts.
-They became soft, fluffy and still tasted good the next day.
+This is one of my favorite batters for gluten-free oliebollen.
+They are soft, fluffy, and still taste good the next day.

 Oliebollen with or without raisins

-I love my oliebollen with raisins in them, so I always add 50 g of raisins to this recipe.
-If you rather have plain dougnuts, you can leave them out.
+I personally love oliebollen with raisins, so I add 50 grams of raisins to this recipe.
+Prefer them plain?
+You can simply leave the raisins out.

 Description